myrrlyn/myrrlyn.net/source/resume.html.md

     PowerShell at work.

 - Editors/IDEs
   - Atom and Microsoft Visual Studio Code (not at all related to VS)
   - Basic Vim usage
   - GNU Nano
   - Eclipse and NetBeans
   - Microsoft Visual Studio

-## Work Experience
+## Other Work Experience

 ### Rota-Kiwan Scout Reservation